Here in the Catskills

 You can also pack many feeder sets and flowers into one area.
 Not only will the hummingbirds view the area as being plentiful, lessening the need for fighting, they’ll also have a much harder time defending all the feeders.
 Even the most aggressive hummingbird can only defend a single feeding station at once, so the others will have a chance.

-Here is a great list of flowers hummingbirds love to add to your feeding cluster.
+Learn what flowers hummingbirds love and add them to your feeding clusters.

 #3: Use a Large-Flowered Feeder